SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/02-Single-Strategy.md

 The single table inheritance is the default JPA strategy.

-Single table strategy is the simplest and usually best performing strategy.
+The single table strategy is the simplest and usually best-performing strategy.

 All of the properties from the inheritance hierarchy are mapped and all data goes to **one table**.